-Our dynamic community of volunteers provide valuable assistance to the patient care experience at City of Hope's main medical center in Duarte, California, and in our fundraising efforts across the nation.
+By joining our dynamic community of volunteers, you can be a valuable part of the patient care experience at City of Hope's main medical center in Duarte, California, or take a hand in our nationwide fundraising efforts.

-Volunteers create a compassionate environment for patients, caregivers and guests.
-They come from all backgrounds and ages, 15 to 91.
-Together, they keep nearly 80 services humming on three to four hour shifts per week, from 6:30 a.m. to 8 p.m.
-They gain new skills and offer their past experience, as well as a willing smile.
+Volunteers help create a compassionate environment for patients, caregivers and guests.
+Our volunteers hail from all backgrounds and ages, from 15 to 91.
+Together, they keep nearly 80 services humming along by contributing shifts each week of three to four hours, working between 6:30 a.m. and 8 p.m.
+They gain new skills while contributing their own experience and expertise to our mission...as well as their winning smiles and selfless enthusiasm.

-Volunteers can choose from a range of participation levels that accommodates their time, interest and specialties.
-A number of opportunities are available at City of Hope and in the local community.
+Volunteers can choose from a range of participation levels that accommodates each person's time, interest and specialties.
+Volunteer opportunities at our main campus and in the communities we serve include...

-OUTSIDE RESOURCES … Thanks to a collaboration between Claremont, McKenna, Pitzer and Scripps colleges and City of Hope’s Department of Supportive Care Medicine, premedical students provide local community resources and help patients navigate the medical center.
-Through a national program, Musicians on Call, musicians are invited to perform live music bedside.
+Outside Resources: Thanks to a collaboration between Claremont, McKenna, Pitzer and Scripps colleges and City of Hope’s Department of Supportive Care Medicine, premedical students provide local community resources and help patients navigate the medical center.
+Through a national program, Musicians on Call, musicians are invited to perform live music at patient bedsides.

-Our Volunteer Services Department is ready to answer any general questions you may have about volunteering at City of Hope at 626-256-4673, ext.
-64049.
+Our Volunteer Services Department is ready to answer any general questions you may have about volunteering at City of Hope at 626-256-4673, extension 64049.

 Consider becoming part of the vital group of volunteers at our main hospital in Duarte by visiting us at one of the orientation events below.
 Volunteer positions are primarily during business hours, Monday through Friday, 8 a.m to 5 p.m; City of Hope is especially in need of clerical volunteers.

 Adult/College Orientation Dates for 2016